PeCeTfull/DiacriticBuster/README.md

 ### Program licence ###

+Diacritic Buster is published under The MIT License.
 Please refer to the LICENSE.txt file of this repository for more information regarding it.